OpenGlobalMind/old-rel8-wiki/README.md

 At the very personal scale, plenty of individuals are perfecting their note-taking, but usually those notes are just for themselves.
 The rest of us are often duplicating those efforts and not benefiting from the possibilities of a hive mind.

-At the larger organizational scale, plenty of companies and nonprofits are tktk
+At the larger organizational scale, plenty of companies and nonprofits have spent decades and millions on Knowledge Management

 Rel8 is a shepherding and stewarding project, not a coding project to build yet another platform.